artsandmetaphysics/goodlifeodyssey/_documents/the-odyssey.md

 2. The assembly at Ithaca; Telemachus secretly sets sail
 3. Nestor recalls his return; sacrifice to Athena; departure for Lacedaemon
 4. Menelaus recalls his return; the suitors plot their ambush
+5. Hermes visits Calypso; Odysseus builds a raft, sails, then swims to Phaeacia
+6. Athena guides the princess to bring aid to Odysseus

 ## Justice, Morality, and the Gods